T-Troll/alienfx-tools/Doc/alienfan-gui.md

 Please keep in mind:
 - You can't remove first or last point of the curve.
 - If you move first or last point, it will keep it's temperature after button release - but you can set other boost level for it.
-- Then fan controlled by more, then one sensor, boost will be set to the maximal value across them.
+- Then fan controlled by multiply sensors, boost will be set to the maximal value across them.
 - Fan control is indirect at modern systems.
 You **can not** set exact fan RPMs, but can modify it using "boost" curves.

 You can minimize application to tray pressing Minimize button (or the top one), left click on try icon restore application back, right click brings you the context menu for power mode/g-mode change.